danielenapo/AI_unibo/Obsidian Uni/Image Processing & Computer Vision/Image Processing/Calibration/Image formation.md

 ## Extrinsic parameters
 To pass from WRF to CRF we need to change the origin, performing **rototranslation**.
 ==6 PARAMETERS NEEDED:==
+- 3 for translation
+- 3 for rotation (they are actually 9, but only 3 are linearly independent)
 ![[Pasted image 20230501173018.png]]
 ## Intrinsic parameters
 ==4 PARAMETERS NEEDED:==